allisonwang25/cse15l-lab-reports-win24/lab3.md

         ./biomed/1471-2105-3-6.txt
         ./biomed/1471-2105-3-4.txt
         ```
-    * The -l command prints out the names of all the files that contain the key phrase rather than printing out every single time the phrase comes up in any of the files.
+    * The `-l` command prints out the names of all the files that contain the key phrase rather than printing out every single time the phrase comes up in any of the files.
 This is useful because it gives the information about when the key phrase pops up but is potentially less expensive since it stops searching through the file once it finds first instance of the key phrase
+    * used ChatGPT to see how to use `-l`
+      * ChatGPT Prompt:
+        `how to use -l with grep`
+      * ChatGPT Response:
+        ```
+        The -l option in grep is used to print only the names of files with matching lines, rather than printing the actual matching lines themselves.
+This is useful when you're only interested in knowing which files contain the pattern you're searching for.
+Here's how you can use -l with grep:

+        bash
+        Copy code
+        grep -l "pattern" file1.txt file2.txt
+        In this command:

+        grep is the command itself.
+        -l is the option indicating that you want to print the names of files with matching lines.
+        "pattern" is the text pattern you're searching for. file1.txt and file2.txt are the files in which you want to search for the pattern.
+        This command will output the names of files (file1.txt and file2.txt) that contain at least one occurrence of the specified pattern.
+If multiple files are searched and all of them contain the pattern, grep will list all of them.
+        ```
-  * -L
+  * `-L`
     * example 1:
-      * ```
-        allisonwang@Allisons-MacBook-Pro biomed % grep -r -L ".txt"
+      * `allisonwang@Allisons-MacBook-Pro biomed % grep -r -L ".txt"`
-        ```
       * ```
         ./1472-6807-2-2.txt
         ./1471-2350-4-3.txt